 Interest will be paid according to the maturity term selected on the Application Form.
-In cases where Noteholders have requested that the quarterly interest payments be reinvested rather than credited to their bank account, each interest payment will be compounded quarterly until maturity and paid to them at that time together with the original principal amount.
+In cases where Noteholders have requested that the quarterly interest payments be each interest payment will be compounded quarterly until maturity and paid to them at that time transfer. maturity and paid to them at that time together with the original principal amount.